-0 3.1 Identify one sector of production.
-[1 mark] 0 3.2 Using Table 3 , explain one benefit for NIST of a fall in the value of the pound when selling cars in Europe.
-[4 marks] Question 3 continues on the next page
+0 3 .
+1 Identify ONE sector of production.
+[1 mark]

+03.2 Using TABLE 3, on page 37, explain ONE benefit for NIST of a fall in the value of the pound when selling cars in Europe.
+[4 marks]

-0 3.3 NIST orders parts from suppliers when a customer orders a car.
-Analyse one drawback to NIST of using just-in-time (JIT) stock control for parts needed to produce its cars.
-[6 marks] Extra space
+03.3 NIST orders parts from suppliers when a customer orders a car.
+Analyse ONE drawback to NIST of using just-in-time (JIT) stock control for parts needed to produce its cars.

-0 3.4 In the last five years every car has reached the end of the production process without a fault present.

-Analyse one benefit of using total quality management (TQM) to maintain standards in the production of cars at the NIST UK factory.

 [6 marks]

-Extra space

-Question 3 continues on the next page
+03.4 In the last five years every car has reached the end of the production process without a fault present.
+Analyse ONE benefit of using total quality management (TQM) to maintain standards in the production of cars at the NIST UK factory.
+[6 marks]

-Item D: NIST cars
+ITEM D: NIST CARS